genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 docker build gatk
 ```

-The outputs of your steps will scroll by, and if all goes well, you'll see something like:
+The outputs of your steps will scroll by, and if all goes well, you'll see something like `Successfully built $HASH`

-NOTE: `$HASH` is a placeholder for the hash returned during your execution.
+`$HASH` is a placeholder for the hash, ex. sha256, returned by the build command.
-Example: `Successfully built $HASH`

-That $HASH value is the id of your container.
+That `$HASH` value is the id of your container.
 You can now run your image using that value:
 ```
 docker run -it $HASH
 ```